JuanNotFound/JuanNotFound/README.md

 <h1 align="center">Hi 👋, I'm Juan Esteban</h1>
 <h3 align="left">🇺🇸 I am currently a Software Engineering student from Spain.
 I have a lot of curiosity about backend, network, and deployment projects, which you can see on my profile!
-Feel free to take a look. 🇪🇸 Actualmente soy estudiante de Ingeniería de Software en España.
-Tengo mucha curiosidad por los proyectos de backend, redes y despliegue, ¡que puedes ver en mi perfil!
-No dudes en echar un vistazo.\br </h3>
+Feel free to take a look.</h3>

 <h3 align="left"> 🇪🇸 Actualmente soy estudiante de Ingeniería de Software en España.
 Tengo mucha curiosidad por los proyectos de backend, redes y despliegue, ¡que puedes ver en mi perfil!
 No dudes en echar un vistazo.</h3>